mags0ft/spamfilter/README.md

 It's object-oriented and makes a quick, yet concise approach to remove spam easy.

 ## Installation
-You can install spamfilter by cloning the GitHub repository or using pip:
+You can install spamfilter by cloning the GitHub repository, downloading it from the GitHub page or using pip:

 `pip install spamfilter`